 Hearing Dogs for Deaf People - a charity registered in England and Wales (293358), and Scotland (SC040486).
 Registered with Information Commissioners Office (ICO) Z7456458.

-As a kind and caring charity, we strive for the highest possible standards in our fundraising, are registered with the Fundraising Regulator and are committed to complying with our Supporter Promise.
+As a kind and caring charity, we strive for the highest possible standards in our fundraising, are registered with the Fundraising Regulator.

 3. Your data – what information we collect